Mintana (MINT) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Mintana Historical Price

-According to the latest data gathered on Mintana live price page, the current price of Mintana is 0USD.
+According to the latest data gathered on Mintana live price page, the current price of Mintana is 0.000018USD.
 The circulating supply of Mintana(MINT) is

 - 24-hour0.00%$ 0$ 0$ 0